Throne6G/metadata_editor/README.md

 # metadata_editor
-Small tool for edit metadata in documents
+Small tool for edit metadata in documents.
+For now it support only `.doc` and `.docx` files.